Scanning Electron Microscopy (SEM)

 FAQ on Scanning Electron Microscopy (SEM)

-Our material testing labs regularly provide SEM testing services including SEM imaging, SEM-EDX, and FIB-SEM analysis.
+Our material testing labs regularly provide scanning electron microscopy (SEM) testing services, including SEM imaging, SEM-EDX, and FIB-SEM analysis.
 The experts at Infinita Lab are proficient in SEM analysis and method development for sample-specific studies.

-Sample preparation and imaging starts from $275 per sample surface.
+Sample preparation and imaging with scanning electron microscopy (SEM) start from $275 per sample surface.

-SEM provides high-resolution imaging that is frequently used to visualize surface flaws, fractures, defects, contaminants, etc. at the micro and nanoscales.
+Scanning electron microscopy (SEM) provides high-resolution imaging best suited to visualize surface flaws, fractures, defects, contaminants, etc., at the micro and nanoscales.
 Furthermore, surface and near-surface elemental composition can be obtained at any point or area of interest.